Capital market update: Volatility persists — Historical context for investors

 While we have already experienced considerable market volatility over the last three months, with an especially acute move lower in risk assets since early December, we want to remind investors how common moves like these have been in recent market history.
 Many market observers associate drawdowns with recessions, wars or other significant events that can transcend finance.
 Thus, when market activity similar to what we’ve been experiencing occurs, some investors wrongly conclude that current volatility portends more.

 While no one can definitively know what tomorrow holds, and of course past is not always a prelude, we find historical context helpful when assessing asset prices’ prospects.
 Looking at annual S&P 500 returns since 1965, over the course of an average calendar year, the S&P 500 experiences a fall in prices, or drawdown, from peak-to-trough of over 13.6 percent, including this year’s drawdown.
 Further, over that same time span (54 years), the S&P 500 averaged a worse than 15 percent intra-year decline almost one-third of the time, and a worse than 20 percent decline almost one year out of every seven.
 Thus, the price action we are seeing thus far is consistent with historical experience — just not “recent” historical experience.
-Please refer to the table shown on the next page to see the details.

 Without question, the market response to recessions is considerably worse.
 When looking at drawdowns associated with recessions since 1965, one sees considerable losses in terms of both magnitude (average drawdown of 38.98 percent) and length (average length of peak-to-trough price of 354 trading sessions, or over two years given 252 trading days/year).